bowmanjd/olf22python/slides/presentation.md

 Notes:

-- if you want to play around with installing python packages, a virtual environment is recommended
+If you want to play around with installing python packages, a virtual environment is recommended.

-- easy to just delete the virtual env directory afterward and start fresh
+Create a directory, then activate it.
+Easy to just delete the virtual env directory afterward and start fresh.

-- Docker also works fine for this
+Docker could be used in place of this.

 ---